SophieDeBenedetto/stream_chat/blog.md

 # ...
 ```

 Once again, we have a LiveStream struct with the `:inserts` key populated with the list of inserts.
-This time, we have just one item in the list.
+Now we have just one item in the list.
 The tuple representing that item has a second element of `-1`.
 This tells LiveView to append the new item to the end of the stream.
 As a result, the new message will be rendered at the end of the list of messages on the page.

 That's it for our new message feature.
 Once again, streams did the heavy lifting for us.
-All we had to do was tell is that a new item needed to appended, and LiveView took care of the rest.
+All we had to do was tell LiveView that a new item needed to appended.
 Now we're ready to build the edit message feature and take a look at how to update items in a stream.
 Then, we'll wrap up with our delete message feature.

 ## Update an Existing Message with `stream_insert`

 The edit message form lives in the `ChatLive.Message.EditForm` live component, which is contained in a modal that we show or hide based on user interactions.
-We won't dive into that code here, since we want to keep our attention focused on the streams code we need to write.
+We won't dive into the details here, since we want to keep our attention focused on the streams code we need to write.
 You can check out the completed code [here]() to take a closer look at the form rendering functionality, which is backed by function components and JS commands.

 For now, all you need to know is that the edit message form implements an event handler for the `"save"` action.
 That event handler calls `Chat.update message` which emits an `"updated_message"` event over PubSub just like we did when we created a new message.
 We'll implement a `handle_info` for this event in the `ChatLive.Root` live view, since that live view is responsible for managing the `@streams.messages` assigns.
 Let's do that now.